 Still, Yosemite does have its own public transport.
 A shuttle system runs through the park and stops at most Yosemite points of interest.
 You can also find a bus from most major cities nearby so that you don’t have to rent a car to get here.
 If you are happy to stick to the “main parts” of the park then the bus is as good an option as any.

 The Yosemite Valley Shuttle operates throughout the year, from 7 am to 10 pm.
 This is a valuable service!
 While it may take longer than by car, you’ll get everywhere you need to be.
-If you’re a broke backpacker making your way through California without a car, you won’t be left behind!
+If you’re backpacking in California and don’t have a car, you won’t be left behind!

 Note that you can get to Yosemite on the YARTS bus from Merced train station.
 Merced is quite a sorry town and caution is advised.